graphmalizer/graphmalizer-core/docs/ABOUT.md

 For maximum confusion, when no configuration is specified, the [default types](../core/config.js) are `node` and `edge`.
-Respectively they *manipulate* nodes and edges in the graph but they are not the same thing.
+They *manipulate* nodes and edges in the graph and even the names are the same, however types are not the same thing as structures.

 ### Identifiers